As cliche as it sounds – this was the trip that started it all. Our first road trip to Australia’s Northwest.

 We obviously had our breaks and stopped at the road houses for some coffee and computer work.
 But our goal was to spend more time in nature, get out of the big smoke.

-Gnaraloo was the best place to unwind as there you can’t get much service so no phone time, no instagram, no facebook.
+Gnaraloo was the best place to unwind.
+There you can’t get much service so no phone time, no instagram, no facebook.
 Just salt water and sand, food cooked on fire, cold beer after a day full of surfing and endless sun tanning.
 What could you ask for more? – one might say.
 Not to be greedy here or anything, but just more of this for us, please!
 I guess that’s why we decided to do something and make this a permanent lifestyle in the end.
 We realised that we can get some good amount of computer work done during breaks.
 In fact – we were way more productive as there were always plenty of exciting adventures waiting for us.
 Also, all the fresh air and sun makes you so inspired and motivated.
 Well, at least that’s what we felt like anyway.

 Just salt water and sand, food cooked on fire, cold beer after a day full of surfing and endless sun tanning.